halfbrained/cuda_lsp/readme/options_description.md

 * cudatext_in_py_env - add CudaText API to Python server

 * lint_type - lint display manner; string, combination of the following characters:
     * 'd' - icons to indicate severity of lint message on the line
     * 'b' - bookmarks with icons and message details on hover (overrides 'd')
     * 'B' - same as 'b' and also highlights line backgrounds (overrides 'b' and 'd')
     * 'c' - underline message's text range

+* lint_underline_style - style of underline for lint target text; possible values:
+    * 0 - "solid"
+    * 1 - "dotted"
+    * 2 - "dashes"
+    * 3 - "wave"